 Also, we know at very low speed the training wheel provides assisted balance.
 This can be misleading to the newbie junior rider making them think they can go at a low speed without losing balance.

-Steering: While cornering training wheels bear the most weight and holds the bike upright.
+Steering: While cornering training wheels bear the most weight and hold the bike upright.
 Dirt bikes steer by leaning and training wheels can become a barrier to this natural lean.

 Quality, Weight, Costs: Most after-market training wheels for dirt bikes are not good quality.
 They’re flimsy and can bend.
 They also added extra weight and costs.
 A good quality training wheel kit is not cheap.
 They can cost around $100 or more.